ProzorroUKR/openprocurement.api/docs/source/relocation/plans.rst

 Broker that is going to become new plan owner should create a `Transfer`.

-.. include:: tutorial/create-plan-transfer.http
+.. http:example:: tutorial/create-plan-transfer.http
    :code:

 `Transfer` object contains new access ``token`` and new ``transfer`` token for the object that will be transferred to new broker.

 `Transfer` can be retrieved by `id`:

-.. include:: tutorial/get-plan-transfer.http
+.. http:example:: tutorial/get-plan-transfer.http
    :code:

 Changing plan's owner